nengo/nengo-bones/docs/cli.rst

 .. code-block:: bash

-    generate-bones
+    bones-generate

 from the root directory containing ``.nengobones.yml``.
 This updates all of the templated files that need to be manually updated and committed to the downstream repository.
-Note that there are other files that ``generate-bones`` can generate, but this is done automatically (i.e., dynamically) by ``nengo-bones`` during continuous integration.
+Note that there are other files that ``bones-generate`` can generate, but this is done automatically (i.e., dynamically) by ``nengo-bones`` during continuous integration.

 However, it may be helpful when debugging a ``.nengobones.yml`` configuration